epetrovski/fixGlobals/README.md

 ```

 However, it’s cumbersome to maintain the character vector manually if
 one makes extensive use of NSE.
-In
+In stead,`fixGlobals::add_globalVars()`
-stead,`daFixGlobals::add_globalVars()` is used to automatically add
+is used to automatically add variable names to the vector.
+In the
-variable names to the vector.
-In the example below, `data.table` is used
+example below, `data.table` is used to refer to several columns in
-to refer to several columns in mtcars.
+mtcars.

 ``` r
 subset_cars <- function(mtcars) {